xITSDUCKYx/Elden-Ring-Death-Counter/README.md

 ## Overview

 This is site made to log number of deaths per boss in elden ring.
-You can purchase the game [here](https://store.steampowered.com/app/1245620/ELDEN_RING/)!
+You can purchase the game here on [steam](https://store.steampowered.com/app/1245620/ELDEN_RING/)!

 ## Features